-An interactive map is a common request from a custom looking to build an engaging website.
+An interactive map is a common request from non-profit organisations looking to build an engaging website.
 Things like animations or data-driven graphics can be impressive, fun to play with and give a positive overall impression.

 In this post, we unpick what people mean when they talk about interactivity.
 We’ll explore the pros and cons of making interactive maps and data-driven graphics, when they are appropriate and how to get a great interactive map on your website for free.